-What is Partnership Management?
+What is Partnership Management in Channel Sales?

 Partnership Management is how businesses build and keep good relationships with other companies.
 It helps them work together to reach shared goals, like selling more or creating better products.
 In partner ecosystems, it's key to finding, training, and supporting partners to grow together and achieve more.